CePeU/MarkdownToFoundry/README.md

 Shows the active profile which will be used.
 If you press the FoundryToMarkdown button in the sidebar this is the profile which will be used.
-Inlcudes a default profile.
-If you get confused you can reset to some tried and meaningfull standard settings for HTML export.
+Includes a default profile.
+If you get confused you can reset to some tried and meaningful standard settings for HTML export.

 ### Existing Profiles